Will Psychedelics Be Legal In Minnesota Soon? Here’s a Look At the Laws

 Is LSD Legal in Minnesota?

 LSD (lysergic acid diethylamide) is illegal in Minnesota under Sec.
 152.024 MN Statutes.
-This compound gets a lot less love than psilocybin due to its rough history with MK Ultra and the 60s counterculture.
+This compound gets much less love than psilocybin due to its rough history with MK Ultra and the 60s counterculture.
 Additionally, companies aren’t interested in studying LSD because it’s no longer patentable.

 As a result, LSD is not likely to become legal anytime soon.